Perth - Adelaide - [self drive] - Melbourne

 The many festivals and events that Adelaide has become so well known for

 Days Nine to Fourteen - The Great Ocean Road and Melbourne

-- Visit Bells Beach, an icon of Australia's surfing culture for more than half a century.
-Learn to surf at a local surfing school.
+Visiting Bells Beach, an icon of Australia's surfing culture for more than half a century; learn to surf at a local surfing school

-- Cruise or kayak past the seal colony at Apollo Bay.
+Cruising or kayaking past the seal colony at Apollo Bay

-- Look out for Southern Right Whales from the Logan's Beach viewing area at Warrnambool.
-Whale-watching season is between June and October.
+Looking out for Southern Right Whales from the Logan's Beach viewing area at Warnambool (whale season is between June and October)

-- Visit the Great Otway National Park from Apollo Bay and enjoy a walk on one of the many sign-posted tracks through the Otway Ranges rainforest.
+Visiting the Great Otway National Park form Apollo Bay, and enjoying a wallk on one of the many sign-posted tracks through the Otway Ranges rainforest

-- Get up close to the Twelve Apostles from one of the many viewing platforms on the cliff tops or take a helicopter flight for a bird's eye view.
+Getting up clost to the Twelve Apostles from one of the many viewing platforms on the cliff tops, or taking a helicopter flight for a bird's eye view